vikram7/beer-recommender/README.md

 - October 5, 2014
   - added devise gem for user registration
+  - updated seed file for allowing required user inputs from devise

 - October 2, 2014
   - main page of 3700 beers took around 5960 ms to load (found this from mini profiler); 375 sql queries